 Are You A History Buff?

 If you love uncovering ancient civilizations, head to Izmir!
 This city is bursting with historical treasures, from the ancient Agora of Smyrna to the nearby wonders of Ephesus and Pergamon.
-Ephesus is one of the best-preserved ancient cities in the world, with stunning landmarks like the Library of Celsus.
+Ephesus is among the best-preserved ancient towns in the Mediterranean, with landmarks such as the Library of Celsus.

 Do You Live For Luxury?